Skip to main content

 Scott Younger

-Process for Recruitment and Selection of PACT Board Members:
+Recruitment Process and Selection of PACT Members:

-The PACT meets 4 times a year to discuss and plan initiatives related to the review of the station’s programming goals, the services provided by the station, and any significant policy decisions made by the station.
+PACT meets four times a year to discuss and plan initiatives related to the review of the station’s programming goals, the services provided by the station, and any significant policy decisions made by the station.
 PACT members must be actively engaged in PACT initiatives.
 This includes attending scheduled meetings, productively contributing to discussions and planning sessions, and taking ownership of assignments as needed.

-Any member who is not a paid staff member or member of the governing board of directors of WBGU-PBS, can apply to serve on the PACT.
-To be considered for the PACT, please complete this Application (PDF) and submit it with your resume to the email address state in the form.
-The PACT accepts and reviews all applications on a annual basis, and final candidates are selected and notified by the PACT.
-Please note that there are generally more applicants for the PACT than openings, and final candidates are selected based on a number of factors to ascertain diverse representation in accordance with the Communications Act and funding requirements of the Corporation for Public Broadcasting
+Any member who is not a paid staff member or member of the WBGU-PBS board of trustees (Bowling Green State University Trustees), can apply to serve on PACT.
+To be considered, please submit your resume to wbgufeedback@bgsu.edu and a staff member will follow-up.PACT accepts and reviews all applications on an annual basis, and final candidates are selected and notified.
+Please note, generally, there are more applicants than openings, and final candidates are selected based on a number of factors to ascertain diverse representation in accordance with the Communications Act and funding requirements of the Corporation for Public Broadcasting.

 Public Advisory Council for Television Policies:

 The Public Advisory Council for Television (PACT) shall assist WBGU-PBS in fulfilling its mission to inform and educate its audience by providing programming for the Northwest and West Central Ohio area.
-PACT shall be representative of the diverse constituencies within the Northwest and West Central Ohio area, monitoring and evaluating programs, giving voice to underserved segments of the community, serving as a sounding board for ideas presented by WBGU-PBS staff and bringing issues of community concern to the attention of the station management.
+PACT shall be representative of the diverse constituencies within the Northwest and West Central Ohio area, monitoring and evaluating programs, giving voice to under-served segments of the community, serving as a sounding board for ideas presented by WBGU-PBS staff and bringing issues of community concern to the attention of station management.

-The PACT shall establish its meeting schedule for the upcoming calendar year no later than November 15th of the prior calendar year, and shall provide dates, times and locations to WBGU-PBS staff immediately to assure adequate notice to the public.
+PACT shall establish its meeting schedule for the upcoming calendar year no later than November 15 of the prior calendar year, and shall provide dates, times and locations to WBGU-PBS staff immediately to assure adequate notice to the public.
 All PACT meetings shall follow Roberts Rules of Order to the extent such do not conflict with state or federal law.
-Business may only be conducted if a quorum is present, and a quorum shall consist of a majority of the total PACT membership.
+Business may be conducted only if a quorum is present, and a quorum shall consist of a majority of the total PACT membership.